tippexs/tippexs.github.io/_posts/2017-05-19-docker-mlkit-windows-setup.markdown

 ![Linuxkitmake error]({{ site.url }}/assets/3linuxkitmakeerr.png)

 I will work on that error later and check whats wrong here.
+Update: [#1863](https://github.com/linuxkit/linuxkit/issues/1863) opened.
+The Makefile is using an incorrect GOOS value.

 For me and now I decided to use the “go-way” building the binaries.
 Let's rock.

 You can run the commands show in the linuxkit github repo.